vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 > My covenant will I not break, *nor alter the thing that is gone out of my lips*.
 {% ct 'Psalm 89:34' %}

+> And it is easier for heaven and earth to pass, *than one tittle of the law to fail*.
+{% ct 'Luke 16:17' %}

+> Heaven and earth shall pass away: but *my words shall not pass away*.
+{% ct 'Luke 21:33' %}

-God is not a fallable man that He makes mistakes, changes His mind, or changes His commandments.
-And that is good news because it means His righteous and loving character will never change!
+God is not a fallible man who makes mistakes, changes His mind, or alters His commandments.
+The Decalogue is a transcript of His character (see ["God's Law of Love"](../gospel/law.md#what-is-gods-law-a-reflection-of)) and, as such, it can never be altered, which is good news, because it means His righteous and loving character will never change!
+Although some have claimed that His commandments have been altered&mdash;and the Bible predicted such attempts&mdash;the truth remains that His commandments are unchangeable (see ["God's Law Changed"](../prophecy/change.md)).

 ## Will the Sabbath be kept in heaven?

 > For as the new heavens and the new earth, which I will make, shall remain before me, saith the LORD, so shall your seed and your name remain.
 And it shall come to pass, that from one new moon to another, and *from one sabbath to another, shall all flesh come to worship before me*, saith the LORD.
 {% ct 'Isaiah 66:22, 23' %}

-The Sabbath will continue to be kept in heaven as a beautiful, weekly reminder of God’s power that redeemed the saints from a world of sin and sanctified them for a new life heaven.
+The Sabbath will continue to be kept in heaven as a beautiful weekly testament to God’s power to fully redeem fallen humanity from a world of sin and to sanctify them for a new life in heaven.
+In heaven, it will also take on a new dimension as a memorial of His power to redeem the world itself from the curse of sin after He recreates it anew!